Queensland Snow

 The Great Fall of July 1984

 Snow began falling on The Granite Belt on Tuesday 3rd of July with falls continuing intermittently till Thursday the 5th.
 Heavy falls were recorded at Mount Tully and Eukey (South-East of Stanthorpe) where the snow cover was reported to be 60cm deep in surrounding areas with 15cm in the town.
 In Stanthorpe, the snow was ‘welcomed with sheer delight by most residents’ (Border Post July 5 1984).
 The snowmen and snowball fights that erupted on every corner of the town attested to the general euphoria.
-To the east of the Stanthorpe, graziers began moving ewes, and does in lamb into shelter as the snow persisted.
+To the east of the Stanthorpe, graziers began moving ewes, and lambs into shelter as the snow persisted.

-‘Just like a Christmas scene’ is how stranded Warwick bowler Mrs. Pat Collins described the view from her Tenterfield motel room as she and five friends played cards and watched the snow fall (Daily News July 4 1984).
-The bowlers, who were visiting Tenterfield to take part in a bowls tournament, became stranded when snow and ice made the road back into Queensland dangerous.
-In Brisbane, it also ‘tried hard to snow’ reported a spokesman for the weather Bureau.
+In Brisbane, ‘It also tried hard to snow’ reported a spokesman for the weather Bureau.
 Guests on the 21st floor of Lennon’s Hotel in the city told how they had seen snow blowing past their windows.
 The snow, however, turned to sleet before hitting the Brisbane streets.
 The closest settling snow to Brisbane fell on Mount Tambourine and Mount Glorious, both a one-hour drive from the City.

 11